aws-samples/mlops-pipeline-prestodb/blog_post.md

 ## Solution overview

-The solution presented provides an implementation for training a machine learning model and running batch transform on SageMaker using the data fetched from a PrestoDB Instance.
-This is divided into three main steps: training pipeline, batch transform pipeline, and deploying the trained model as a real time SageMaker Endpoint for inference.
+This solution is divided into three main steps: training pipeline, batch transform pipeline, and deploying the trained model as a real time SageMaker Endpoint for inference.

-This solution includes the following steps:
+This solution includes the following notebooks as steps:

 -   [Model Training
     Pipeline](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/0_model_training_pipeline.ipynb):